Hormones 101: AMH in fertility testing

 21st January 2019

-We fundamentally believe in the importance of tackling myths and misinformation about fertility (that sadly is rife on the internet).
-That’s why our approach, product and tests have all been developed by leading fertility and gynecology Doctors.
-There’s been a lot of speculation about the role of AMH in fertility hormone tests, our fertility specialist Dr Linda Farahani blogs on why it’s important to have the whole picture, and importantly what fertility tests can and can’t tell us.
+We believe in the importance of tackling myths and misinformation around fertility.
+That’s why our approach, product and tests have all been developed by leading fertility experts.
+There has been a lot of speculation about the role of AMH in fertility hormone tests.
+To clarify any foggy science, and debunk myths out there, our fertility specialist Dr Linda Farahani tells us why it’s important to have the whole picture, and importantly what fertility tests can and can’t tell us.

-The first point that is important to make – is that there is no absolute predictor of fertility.
+The first point that is important to make – is that there’s no absolute predictor of fertility.

 Fertility is complex and we still have a lot to learn, however the science is developing and testing your fertility hormones can flag important issues if you’re planning to get pregnant.
 This includes: